BulkiestPizza/Notes/Ancient History/Term 2/Julia Agrippina.md

 - She Controlled her sone Nero by sleeping with him, allegedly

 ### Sources describing her could be biased against her
-- She was by far the most influential women in rome, and in such a Patriachical society it would have been looked down upon to have a woman in this position
+- She was by far the most influential women in Rome, and in such a Patriarchal society it would have been looked down upon to have a woman in this position

-### Sources by tacitus
+### Sources by Tacitus
 Explicit
--> "The first death under the new priincipate, that of Junius Silanus" -> Junius was "proconsul of Asia"
+-> "The first death under the new principate, that of Junius Silanus" -> Junius was "proconsul of Asia"
--> he was killed without "Nero's congnisance "
+-> he was killed without "Nero's cognisance "
 -> Tacitus explicitly states that he was killed "by treachery on the part of Agrippina" -> Sates that Agrippina "Procured the death of his brother Lucius Silanus" -> States that she killed Junius because she "feared him as a possible avenger" of his brother Lucius